Book and CD Reviews

 I'll be reviewing the Shaker Spirituals section.
 I had hoped that this selection would include something really new.
 But with the exception of the brief song, "O love, sweet love," all the Shaker music is familiar and has been recorded before more than once.
 But, more importantly, there are misleading or incorrect statements made by Joel Frederiksen in his CD notes.

 First, he doesn't identify any of the Shaker composers.
-"Come Life, Shaker Life" was composed by Issachar Bates in 1835 and "'Tis the gift to be simple" was composed by Joseph Brackett in 1848.
+"Come Life, Shaker Life" was composed by Issachar Bates and "'Tis the gift to be simple" was composed by Joseph Brackett.
 And both were written as dance tunes, which is not mentioned.

 All the performances are very good, especially if you enjoy early music performers.
 Both Joel Frederiksen and Deborah Rentz-Moore have very fine voices and sing the Shaker music with restraint and respectful simplicity.
 All the Shaker spirituals are performed a cappella which is appropriate for this period.